tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 	* Inferences that are based on a correct application of the contradictory relation are valid, but inferences that are based on an otherwise correct application of the other three relations are invalid and commit the existential fallacy
 * Conditionally valid applies to an argument after the Aristotelian standpoint has been adopted and we are not certain if the subject term of the premise denotes actually existing things

+## 4.6 Venn Diagrams and the Traditional Standpoint
+* The steps involved in testing an immediate inference from the Aristotelian standpoint
+	* Reduce the inference to its form and test it from the Boolean standpoint.
+If the form is valid, proceed no further.
+The inference is valid from both standpoints
+	* If the inference form is invalid from the Boolean standpoint and has a particular conclusion, then adopt the Aristotelian standpoint and look to see if the left-hand premise circle is partly shaded.
+If it is, enter a circled X in the unshaded part and retest the form
+	* If the inference form is conditionally valid, determine if the circled X represents something that exists.
+If it does, the condition is fulfilled, and the inference is valid from the Aristotelian standpoint.
+If it does not, the inference is invalid, and it commits the existential fallacy from the Aristotelian standpoint

 # See also